YassineProDev/CPP_Connect4/README.md

      - Select New and add the Mingw-w64 destination folder path, and type the path : C:\msys64\mingw64\bin
      - Select OK to save the updated PATH.
 You will need to reopen any console windows for the new PATH location to be available.

+## Opening and compilation of the project

-- Then open the project.
+- Then open the project in Visual Studio Code by opening the file "CPP_Connect4-main".
 - In the Visual Studio Code terminal go in the current directory.
 <div align="center">